paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2020-01-31-copenhagen.md

 * * *

-I’m catching the sleeper to Stockholm early next morning, which I need to board at *Hässleholm*{lang="sv”} in southern Sweden.
+I’m catching the sleeper to Stockholm early next morning, which I need to board at *Hässleholm*{lang="sv"} in southern Sweden.
 This requires an hour and a half connecting journey from Copenhagen.
 Waiting in the station allows me to admire its design which until this point I have largely ignored.
 The large roof of the departure hall, with its wooden beams and terracotta floor tiles, makes it feel very homely.
 If this building were located in England, it would surely be owned by the National Trust.

 * * *